ocoleman/pns-project2020/Analysis.md

  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/hist-petal_width.png' alt='Histogram-Petal Width'>
 </div>

-Similar results can be observed in each speciesï¿½ petal width, with the Setosa flower being easily distinguishable as the smallest, with the majority being in the range of 0.1 to 0.5cm.
+Similar results can be observed in each species’ petal width, with the Setosa flower being easily distinguishable as the smallest, with the majority being in the range of 0.1 to 0.5cm.
 The Virginica has the largest Petal Width, despite this their width varies over a slightly broader range, measuring anywhere from just under 1.5cm to 2.5cm.
  <div align='center'>
  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/hist-sepal_length.png' alt='Histogram-Sepal Length'>
 </div>

 Observing now the Sepal length, we can see this is a prominently large feature of all three of the recorded Iris species.
-Despite this, we can still somewhat distinguish the Sentosaï¿½s Sepal Length as the smallest, with the vast majority of records placing their length around the 5cm mark.
+Despite this, we can still somewhat distinguish the Sentosa’s Sepal Length as the smallest, with the vast majority of records placing their length around the 5cm mark.
 The other two species cover a much broader range, with the Iris Versicolor sharing significant overlap in size with the Iris Virginica, this makes these two species harder to distinguish between.
  <div align='center'>
  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/hist-sepal_width.png' alt='Histogram-Sepal Width'>